Alljuly/ejs-to-do-list/README.md

 2. Task Viewing: Users should be able to view a list of all their tasks.

+3. Tasks Saving and Delete: Tasks are save on a database and can be deleting.

-3. Task Completion: Users should be able to strike through their completed tasks in the todo list.
-Tasks do not need to be deleted.
+4. Task Completing: Users should be able to strike through their completed tasks in the todo list.